 Location, cost of living, and population size affect nurse informaticist salaries.
 The following information explores the states with the highest and lowest pay for these professionals.

-The BLS, a government organization that collects comprehensive employment and salary information, does not provide salary data specifically for nurse informaticists.
-The following figures reflect salaries for health information technologists, medical registrars, surgical assistants, and healthcare practitioners and technical workers — comparable to nurse informaticists.
+The U.S. Bureau of Labor Statistics (BLS), a government organization that collects comprehensive employment and salary information, does not provide salary data specifically for nurse informaticists.
+The following figures reflect salaries for health information technologists, medical registrars, surgical assistants, and healthcare practitioners and technical workers, which are comparable to nurse informaticists.